Rapha149/VoidTotem/README.md

 ### Messages

-You can also change messages in the `messages.yml` file!
+You can change all messages in the `messages.yml` file!

 ## Commands